 In O’Leary’s Happy Valley no-one ever seems to age.
-The faces of its inhabitants appear porcelain masks, suspended in eternal youthfulness.
-Their portraits are anonymous and archetypical, what lies behind the façade (anger? sadness? repressed violence?) remains trapped in the frame.
+The faces of its inhabitants appear in porcelain masks, suspended in eternal youthfulness.
+Their portraits are anonymous and archetypical, what lies behind the façade (Anger?
+Sadness?
+Repressed violence?)remains trapped in the frame.
 Each image presents a moment of everlasting suspension that is at once seductive and terrifying.
-The charade goes awry once we learn about the sexual child-abuse scandal that has held the town in its grip since 2011, as well as the opioid crisis, binge drinking, and the fatalities resulting from fraternity hazing rituals.
+The charade goes awry once we realize that beneath the exterior not everything is what it seems.

 The work comments on the artist’s personal experience of growing up in a constructed and transient place, where the population rejuvenates with the beginning of every college term, and the cycle starts anew.
 Adolescent girls and boys sense the pressure to conform to ideas of masculinity, femininity and unattainable beauty standards.
 Suffocating gender-normativity is elaborately reiterated via social media channels and in the culture around them.
 Groomed, airbrushed and saturated, these photographs foster a collective (almost ritualistic) make-belief the artist calls ‘American mythology’.
 The seductive visual language of O’Leary references that of slick social media feeds and commercial advertisements.
 However, her use of a large-format camera results in images with an unforgiving level of detail, revealing subtle flaws and nigh-imperceptible cracks in the façade.